Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 <exercise id="2" title="From a data set to a data frame">

-Before importing our data set in R, let's recall that R is like a freeway.
+Before importing our data set in the R software, let's recall that R is like a freeway.
 It's complex, it goes very fast, it can be dangerous when it's not properly used, and as a pedestrian your life expectancy is about 5 to 10 minutes.
 We all know people that have opened an R session (after struggling for its installation) and that have quitted after 5 minutes, without doing anything but grumbling.

 ## The *R* corner: the survival guide
 <br>